ishan71/djangochat/README.md

-Here's a sample README file for the Django chat application project:

----

-# MyProject - Django Chat Application
+ MyProject - Django Chat Application

 Welcome to **MyProject**, a chat application built using Django by **Ishandeep Singh**.
 This application allows users to communicate in real-time through text messages, providing a seamless and user-friendly chatting experience.